How to audit UX, technical aspects, and SEO before redesigning a website?

 3.4.
 Backlink profile and risks

 3.4.
-Monitoring positions and competitive benchmarking
+Position tracking and competitive benchmarking

-To complement this article, here is a video that explains step by step how to perform a comprehensive SEO audit before a redesign.
+To complement this article, here is a video that explains step by step how to perform a complete SEO audit before a redesign.
 It shows you how to analyze technical performance, crawl the site, evaluate content quality, and review the backlink profile.

 Conclusion